ChapelR/tweego-setup/README.md

 ### Structure

-There are four main folders that you'll be working with here.
+There are three main folders that you'll be working with here.
 The first is the `dist` folder.
 When you compile your project, it will get sent here as `dist/index.html`.
 If you have external resources using relative links, like fonts, sounds, or images, you'll want to put them in here.

 The `project` folder is where you'll edit your passages, and only your passages.
 Your JavaScript and CSS code will wind up here eventually, but you won't write it here--just ignore the `compiled` directory.
 For scripts and styles that are already compiled and ready to include (e.g., one of my custom macro scripts) you can drop these files directly into the `project/compiled` directory.